 Here the GHG concentrations are split into existing concentration levels and emissions, where the latter refers to the ongoing increments to these levels.
 As indicated by the arrows, only the emissions are blamed for the emergency effects.
 The current GHG concentrations are simply ignored.
 As well, the ocean’s thermal inertia has vanished, so there is no delay in the atmosphere’s response to altered GHG concentrations.

 It is only when these two falsehoods are embraced that the emissions-only approach makes any sense.
-In this distorted version of reality, cutting our GHG emissions will be sufficient to control ocean degradation, and it will be effective in slowing climate change.
+In this distorted version of reality, cutting our GHG emissions will be sufficient to control ocean degradation and will be effective in slowing climate change.
 As well, the geoengineering method of GHG removals becomes superfluous.
 Without concentrations to decrease, there is no need to remove GHGs from the atmosphere.
 Commentators are thus free to ridicule this method as a menacing techno-fix proposed by mad scientists and unhinged analysts.

 One last point: the unacknowledged existence of two distinct GHG models explains why such a model rarely sees the light of day.
 If the scientific model were shown, it would reveal that the emissions-only response is futile.
 If the falsified model were shown instead, the mainstream’s pretense of scientific integrity would be shattered.
 This is a classic bind, with avoidance as the only escape.